Buzut/jamments/docs/wordpress.md

 Now, just run `npm run createTables` to create the tables and you should be good to go.
 You only have to `node migrateWordPress` to migrate your comments from WordPress.

-This script is quick and dirty and I'm pretty sure there is a better way, especially through the WordPress API that could be directly interfaced with JAMstack comments' API.
+The [WordPress migrate script](https://github.com/Buzut/jamments/blob/master/migrateWordpress.js) is quick and dirty and I'm pretty sure there is a better way, especially through the WordPress API that could be directly interfaced with JAMstack comments' API.
 This would be way better and more future proof.
 If you have time to tackle this, please PR!

+Also, it makes no assumption on your comments' format.
+So if there is any HTML, it'll stay like this in the database.
+If you whish to convert some HTML tags like `a`, `strong` or `em` to Markodwn for further usage, it's time to remmeber your REGEX skills!

+The script is pretty easy to hack.